LucsasL/learning-journey/README.md

 ## Contents

-Using HTML, CSS, Python and JavaScript we will create projects and develop our skills
+Using HTML, CSS, Python and JavaScript we will create projects and develop our skills.

 ## In this course, the following topics will be discussed: